2-meter band: Operation

 Because it is local and reliable, and because the licensing requirements to transmit on the 2-meter band are easy to meet in many parts of the world, this band is one of the most popular non-HF ham bands.
 This popularity, the compact size of needed radios and antennas, and this band's ability to provide easy reliable local communications also means that it is also the most used band for local emergency communications efforts, such as providing communications between Red Cross shelters and local authorities.
-In the US, that role in emergency communications is furthered by the fact that most amateur-radio operators have a 2-meter handheld transceiver (HT), handie-talkie, or walkie-talkie.
+In the US, that role in emergency communications is furthered by the fact that many amateur-radio operators have a 2-meter handheld transceiver (HT), also known as a handie-talkie or walkie-talkie.

 Repeaters and FM

-Much of 2-meter FM operation uses a radio repeater, a radio receiver and transmitter that instantly retransmits a received signal on a separate frequency.
+Much of 2-meter FM operations use radio repeaters, which consist of a radio receiver and transmitter that instantly retransmits a received signal on a separate frequency.
 Repeaters are normally located in high locations such as a tall building or a hill top overlooking expanses of territory.
 On VHF frequencies such as 2-meters, antenna height greatly influences how far one can talk.
 Typical reliable repeater range is about 25 mi.
 Some repeaters in unusually high locations, such as skyscrapers or mountain tops, can be usable as far out as 75 mi.
 Reliable range is very dependent on the height of the repeater antenna and also on the height and surroundings of the handheld or mobile unit attempting to access to the repeater.
 Line of sight would be the ultimate in reliability.
 The typical hand held two meter FM transceiver produces about 5 watts of transmit power.
 Stations in a car or home might provide higher power, 25 to 75 watts, and may use a simple vertical antenna mounted on a pole or on the rooftop of a house or a vehicle.

 Even without repeaters available, however, the 2-meter band provides reliable crosstown communications throughout smaller towns, making it ideal for emergency communications.
-Antennas for repeater work are almost always vertically polarized since 2-meter antennas on cars are usually vertically polarized.
+Repeaters typically use a collinear antenna array with vertical polarization, which allows the repeater to cover a large area of land without wasting energy above or below the antenna.
+Antennas for repeater work are almost always vertically polarized to match the repeater's vertical polarization.
 Matching polarization allows for maximum signal coupling which equates to stronger signals in both directions.
 Simple radios for FM repeater operation have become plentiful and inexpensive in recent years.